basilthebeagles/LedgerBoard/readme.md

 9. Change your directory to this repository.
+10. Make sure that port 4848 is forwarded.
 10. If Linux/Mac: Run: `sudo gunicorn -b "0.0.0.0:4848" LedgerBoard.wsgi` otherwise run `python3 manage.py runserver 0.0.0.0:4848`
 11. Open another terminal window and change your directory to this repository.
 12. Find the IP of whatever machine you are on.